mycoplasma Pneumonia: Unveiling the Stealthy Respiratory Invader

 Causes and Transmission

 Mycoplasma pneumonia spreads by respiratory droplets, which means that crowded settings are an ideal breeding ground for the infection.
-However, this is not just a cold-weather phenomenon, and knowing the causes is essential to successful prevention.
+However, this is not just cold-weather phenomenonand knowing the causes is essential to successful prevention.

 Symptoms: Recognizing the Stealthy Invader